[All images courtesy of Penguin unless noted otherwise]

 You bet.
 I travel internationally from time to time for my academic work with Columbia University.
 I love going to a new country and figuring it all out.
 I recently put together a conference on waterfront development in Istanbul, Mumbai, Rio, and New York.
 I do a lot of waterfront transportation work, and you have to go to those places to understand it.

 You are a principal with Buro Happold, which has a very compelling line on their website, that they “deliver projects that do not cost the earth.”
 What are some of the more earth-costing systems you’ve encountered in your work?

-Unfortunately human life wants what it wants.
+Unfortunately, human life wants what it wants.
 For instance, the climate impacts of jet fuel are terrible.
 Airlines are deregulated and the masses have unlimited access to cheap air travel.
-Because of this, there are tons of particulate matter all over the ozone which never used to be there.
-But nobody is stopping airplanes; in fact they’re just building them bigger.
+Because of this, there is tons of particulate matter all over the ozone that never used to be there.
+But nobody is stopping airplanes—in fact, they’re just building them bigger.
 The question then becomes mitigating some of the things we consider to be “quality of life” issues that are actually undermining our environment.

 You can look at almost any mode of travel or energy production this way.
-Buildings are another good example; while some structures may be considered “green” they are draped in glass and retain almost no heat.
+Buildings are another good example; while some structures may be considered “green,” they are draped in glass and retain almost no heat.
 Consider the energy involved in making these tall buildings in the first place.
-There’s no way to truly calculate the environmental impacts; where do you start?
-Buro Happold does a good job of trying to understand the impacts and balancing what clients want with the environmental considerations.
+There’s no way to truly calculate the environmental impacts.
+Where do you start?
+Buro Happold does a good job of trying to understand the effects and balancing what clients want with the environmental considerations.
 But it’s difficult because the clients are working in a competitive world; they want to have an attractive building and they need to secure an anchor tenant.
 You get into the cycle of trying to balance competing interests.

 Is Reduce, Reuse, Recycle working for America?